 👪 Serving Size

-This recipe serves 6.
-However, if you want to cut the recipe in half or double it, just click on the serving size (it's highlighted in blue) and select the number of servings you’d like and the ingredient quantities will adjust accordingly.
+This Mediterranean Sausage Pasta recipe serves 6.
+However, if you want to cut the recipe in half or double it, just click on the serving size and select the number of servings you'd like, and the ingredient quantities will adjust accordingly.

 So, if you're wanting to get back into healthier eating and are looking for quick, healthy Greek recipes, then give this healthy Greek pasta a try.

-And if you LOVE Mediterranean Pasta dishes, you'll love my Easy Greek Pasta Salad!
+And if you are looking for additional healthy pasta recipes, you'll love my Easy Greek Pasta Salad!

 Ingredients